alipirani88/QC-d/README.md

 **The pipeline takes a file containing names of single/paired end fastq files and the type of analysis to be performed:**

-**coverage:** calculates raw coverage for the given fastq samples.(need genome size; therefor its better to have a filename/samples with only one type of species)
+**coverage:** calculates raw coverage for the given fastq samples.(need genome size; therefore its better to have a filename/samples with only one type of species)

 **quality:** generates fastqc quality report of all the fastq files in the filename(It also generates a multiqc report of these fastqc results)